fastapi/typer/docs/tutorial/first-steps.md

     It's quite technical... and somewhat pedantic.

-    One refers to the variable name in a function *declaration*.
+    *Parameter* refers to the variable name in a function *declaration*.
 Like:

     ```
     def bring_person(name: str, lastname: str = ""):
         pass
     ```

-    The other refers to the value passed when *calling* a function.
+    *Argument* refers to the value passed when *calling* a function.
 Like:

     ```
     person = bring_person("Camila", lastname="Gutiérrez")